uscmakers/TutorialF21/README.md

 # TutorialF21

-## Need help at any time?
-If you need ANY help, feel free to make a github issue!
-On the top tab on the github page, you will see a tab called "issues".
-Please write your issue there and a member of our team will answer your questions asap!
-OR you can also post in the #tutorialhelp channel on slack!

 ## Crash Course of How to Navigate the Command Line
 If you have windows, you want to use the "powershell" application.
 If you use a Mac, you want to use the "terminal".